Silvyre/Loyalty-Commerce-Platform/samples/java/sso-reference-implementation/README.md

 - Update populateMemberValidation and populateMemberValidationResponse inside the SSORedirectServlet with the fields and the values you want to send over to the third party website via the LCP
 - Run ServerMain
-- In your browser proceed to [http://localhost:7071/redirect] (http://localhost:7071/redirect) which will redirect the member to redirectBaseURL/redirect?mv=MVURL
+- In your browser proceed to [http://localhost:7071/redirect] (http://localhost:7071/redirect) which will redirect the member to redirectBaseURL/redirect?token=MV DELEGATE URL